PyDrocsid/documentation/docs/pubsub.md

 ## `send_alert`
-Use this PubSub channel to send a message into the internal alert channel of a server.
+Use this PubSub channel to send a message to a server's internal alert channel.

 ```python
 async def send_alert(guild: Guild, message: Union[str, Embed]) -> []